envmetagen/bastools/README.md

 # bastools
 A set of scripts for processing read and primer data.
 These were developed as part of the [H2020 EnvMetaGen project](https://inbio-envmetagen.pt/).
-While usable, these scripts may contain bugs and it is unlikely that this repo will continue to be maintained.
+These scripts are usable but d not come with warranty and it is possible that this repo will not continue to be maintained.

 To install do